BrainDeadAnarch/NetrunnerIconCache/README.md

 ## Custom icons

-Not every Netrunner game action has a published icon.
-Therefore, inspired by the many fanmade Netrunner tokens, NIC includes custom icons for those game actions without official icons.
+Not every Netrunner game action or feature has a published icon.
+Therefore, inspired by the many fanmade Netrunner tokens, NIC includes custom icons for those game actions without icons.

 <p><br></p>